You are here :

 (Students and educators)

-Contact the EUTOPIA curriculum team: Jo Angouri (J.Angouri@warwick.ac.uk) and Karen Triquet (karen.triquet@vub.be).
+Contact the EUTOPIA curriculum team: Jo Angouri (J.Angouri@warwick.ac.uk) and Karen Triquet (karen.triquet@vub.be)

 Learning Community Members

-- Lead: Pierre Purseigle (UoW).
+- Lead: Pierre Purseigle (UW).
 Email: p.purseigle@warwick.ac.uk

 -